kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/14-js-organization/01-oop-with-js.md

 person(janeName, janeFavColor);
 ```

-## How do we add structure to our data?
+## How do we add structure to our data? - Use Objects
 ```js
 var john = {
   name: 'John Doe',